MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-redemption-error.md

     Set-MsolCompanySettings -AllowAdHocSubscriptions $true
     ```

-1. On the Fraud Protection site, try to redeem your promo code again.
+1. On the Fraud Protection site, try to redeem your promotion code again.
 1. If you're able to redeem your Fraud Protection promotion code and ready to disable ad hoc subscriptions again, run the following commands.
 The output of the second command should again be **False**.

     ```PowerShell